GreenAgris/testableSGT/README.md

     * !(B && C) || !A
     * (A && C && !B) || (A && B && !C)
 * Using the drawings in image folder (Venn.png) write the corresponding boolean expressions.
+* Create a new class that holds a sudoku board.
+Fill it with a starting position for the game (can be just taken from the internet).

 <b> Additional information sources </b> <br>